 The Boyfriend, however, did go as part of a two-day motorbike ride he went on with a relative.
 I’ll let you guess how much sulking went on from my side!
-At least he took a lot of pictures and when I can pin him down long enough to question him further, there will be a proper Gnomesville post!
+Click the link for more pictures – and ideas of a few other interesting day trips from Perth to check out, in a cool post from the Barefoot Backpacker.

 So there you have it, my list of my top 20 fun things to do in Perth.
 There were heaps more I could have added – walking among the treetops on the glass bridge in Kings Park, visit the fairytale greenery of the Secret Garden in Gwelup, drinking at Lucky Chans bar in Northbridge which is set up like a laundrette, driving the Zig Zag road in Perth hills with its hairpin bends and amazing views – and, taking a trip to Wine Country to drink all the vino (and eat chocolate and cheese!) but I think you’ve probably scrolled enough.

 If you want to go even further afield, why not consider a guided tour – like these